How to Reduce Out-of-Pocket Medical Expenses

 In fact, The Center for Retirement Research at Boston College recently calculated that a typical 65-year-old married couple without chronic conditions will need $197,000 to pay for out-of-pocket medical costs throughout retirement.

 However, there are simple steps both caregivers and seniors can take to reduce these out-of-pocket expenses throughout the year.

-Below are 10 tips to help you take charge and ultimately, lower medical bills.
+- Understand your paperwork.
 If you have ever received a medical bill or an Explanation of Benefits form (EOB) from your insurance company and are confused by the two, you are not alone.
 Most of us wonder if the bill is correct and why we received the EOB in the first place if it is not a bill.
 Here's the difference: Your medical provider sends you a bill telling you what you need to pay.
 Your insurance company sends you an EOB explaining why you need to pay that amount.
 An EOB will usually state the retail rate of the service you received, the lower contracted rate the provider has agreed to accept as payment in full, how much the insurance company will pay, and how much you should pay.

 Here's a brief explanation: Let's say that the typical retail rate for knee surgery is $45,000.
 An insurance company may negotiate a contracted rate as low as $5,000 for this surgery with certain "in network" providers.
 If you went in for knee surgery with one of these providers, you are billed at the reduced rate, which can represent a huge savings over the retail rate.